zensols.datdesc package

 df_params (Dict[str, Any]) – the formatting pandas options, which defaults to max_colwidth=80

-yaml_dir: Path = PosixPath('config')#
+yaml_dir: Path = PosixPath('config')

 The directory where to write the CSV files.

-class zensols.datdesc.desc.DataFrameDescriber(name, df, desc, meta_path=None, meta=None, table_kwargs=<factory>, index_meta=None)[source]#
+class zensols.datdesc.desc.DataFrameDescriber(name, df, desc, head=None, meta_path=None, meta=None, table_kwargs=<factory>, index_meta=None)[source]

 Bases: PersistableContainer, Dictable